 Point one by one to at least 5 words.
-Ask her to read them.
+Ask her/him to identify words.

-If she correctly reads 4 out of 5 words, then show her the list of sentences.
+If s/he correctly reads 4 out of 5 words, then show her/him the list of sentences.

-If she reads words but is struggling with reading sentences, then mark her as 'word' level child.
+If s/he reads words but is struggling with reading sentences, then mark her/him as 'word' level child.